 |Biology||Drama and Theatre Studies||History of Art||Politics|

-Read more about Sixth Form options in our booklet:
+Read more in our Sixth Form options booklet.

 In the Michaelmas Term we deliver an intensive five-week study skills course to all of our Lower Sixth students on Foundational Higher Education Research Skills.
 At the end of this short, intensive course, girls may opt to continue their academic research with an Extended Project Qualification.
 Alongside this, girls will also have the opportunity to hear a variety of outside speakers over the course of the year to help broaden their general understanding of current global issues.

 Our aim is that the girls begin to develop as independent learners, capable of carrying out academic research.
 They are introduced to a variety of essential skills including: time management and organisation, research skills, referencing and bibliographies, critical thinking and analysis of arguments and evidence, presentation skills and report writing.

 All of these skills are useful for their curriculum subjects as they will help them to adjust to working at A Level standard with its more rigorous academic requirements, culminating in a written report or presentation of their findings.

 Alongside these academic subjects, we offer courses and schemes through which girls gain qualifications and valuable experience:

 Extended Project Qualification (EPQ) – (this equates to half an A Level)